 Categories of disturbing emotions specified by different cultures usually do not exactly overlap, because the definitions of the emotions are slightly different.
 For example, Sanskrit and Tibetan each have one word usually translated as “jealousy” (Skt. īrṣyā, Tib. phrag-dog), while most Western languages have two.
 English has “jealousy” and “envy,” while German, for instance, has “Eifersucht” and “Neid.”
 The distinction between the two English terms is not precisely the same as that drawn between the two German words, and the Sanskrit and Tibetan do not correspond exactly to any of the terms in either language.
 If, as Westerners, we experience emotional problems in this general category, designated by the categories formulated by our own cultures and languages, and we wish to learn Buddhist methods for overcoming them, we may need to analyze and deconstruct our emotions, as we conceptualize them, into a combination of several disturbing emotions as defined in Buddhism.

 Here, let’s focus on the Buddhist term in its meaning as “envy,” since that is closer to its traditional definition.
-We have discussed jealousy, as in a relationship, separately in the “Buddhism in Daily Life” section (See: How to Deal with Jealousy in Relationships).
+We have discussed jealousy, as in a relationship, separately in the “Essentials” section (See: How to Deal with Jealousy in Relationships).

 What Is Envy?